Eni090/Kindred_COMP602/README.md

 ### Login page

-This is the page used to gain access into the application, only users who have previously creted an account can log in.
+This is the page used to gain access into the application, only users who have previously created an account can log in.

 ![Login page example](Images/login.PNG)

 ### Homepage

-This is the first page the user who logs in sees, this is the page that leads to other parts of the application and displays the houses available for rent.
+This is the first page the user who logs in sees, this is the page that leads to other pages of the application and displays the houses available for rent.

 ![Homepage example](Images/homepage.PNG)